-Column Editable Description Visibility Y When checked, the clock region overlay is painted in the Floorplanner View (see page 50), using the translucent color shown in the "Overlay Color" column.
+Column Editable Description Visibility Y When checked, the clock region overlay is painted in the Floorplanner View (see page 53), using the translucent color shown in the Overlay Color column.
 Name The name of this clock region.
-Overlay Color Υ The color used to paint the location of the clock region as an overlay in the Floorplanner View.
-Right-click any row, then choose "Change Overlay Color" to choose an alternate overlay paint color for that clock region.
-Resource The number of resource sites contained in this clock region
+Overlay Color Y The color used to paint the location of the clock region as an overlay in the Floorplanner View.
+Right-click any row, then choose Change Overlay Color to choose an alternate overlay paint color for that clock region.
+Clock Pre-Routes If any clock pre-routes exist for a given partition, they are listed here.
+Resource The number of resource sites contained in this clock region.